maneshkarun/producthunt-products-etl/README.md

 cd ..
 cd mage
 ```
-- Copy and Paste your google service account key file inside the mage directory and rename it to `my-creds.json`
+- Copy and paste your google service account key file inside the mage directory and rename it to `my-creds.json`
 ```bash
 cp dev.env .env
 rm dev.env